evannetwork/evannetwork.github.io/dev/smart-contracts.md

 - set or update properties
 - add or remove list entries
 - move entries between lists
+- set entries in inner mappings (which work similar to dictionaries/maps)
 - update the contract state (set it to draft, active, etc.) that follows a preconfigured workflow
 - update consumer states (set it to draft, active, etc.) that follows a preconfigured workflow